 In turn-of-the-century America, there was no shortage of work to do.
 The Volunteers moved into tenement districts to care for people in poverty.
 They organized day nurseries and summer camps, provided housing for single men and women, and established the nation's first system of halfway houses for released prisoners.

 The Great Depression of the 1930s stretched the nation's private social welfare system almost to the breaking point.
-Volunteers of America mobilized to assist the millions of people who were employed, hungry and homeless.
+Volunteers of America mobilized to assist the millions of people who were unemployed, hungry and homeless.
 Relief efforts included employment bureaus, wood yards, soup kitchens and "Penny Pantries" where every food item cost one cent.

 Volunteers of America served proudly on the home front during both world wars.
-The group operated canteens, overnight lodging and Sunday breakfasts for soilders and sailors on leave.
+The group operated canteens, overnight lodging and Sunday breakfasts for soldiers and sailors on leave.
 Affordable housing and child care were provided for defense industry workers.
 Further, Volunteers of America spearheaded community salvage drives during World War II, collecting millions of pounds of scrap metal, rubber and fiber for the war effort.

 THE 1960s AND 70s